History of Belgium: Railways

 The nation provided an ideal model for showing the value of the railways for speeding the Industrial Revolution.
 After 1830, the new nation decided to stimulate industry.
 It funded a simple cross-shaped system that connected the major cities, ports and mining areas, and linked to neighboring countries.
 Belgium thus became the railway center of the region.
 The system was very soundly built along British lines, so that profits and wages were low but the infrastructure necessary for rapid industrial growth was put in place.
 Léopold I went on to build the first railway in continental Europe in 1835, between Brussels and Mechelen.
-The first trains were drawn by Stephenson engines imported from Great Britain.
 The development of smaller railways in Belgium, notably the Liège–Jemappes line, was launched by tendering contracts to private companies which "became the model for the extension of small local railways all over the low countries."

 By the 1900s, Belgium was a major exporter of trams and other rail components, exporting vast quantities of railway materials.
 In South America, 3,800 kilometers of track were owned by Belgian firms, with a further 1,500 kilometers in China.
-One Belgian entrepreneur, Édouard Empain, known as the "Tramway King," built many public transport systems across the world, including the Paris Métro, as well as the tram systems in Cairo, Boulogne and Astrakhan.
-Empain's firm also built the new Cairo suburb of Heliopolis.
+One Belgian entrepreneur, Édouard Empain, known as the "Tramway King", built many public transport systems across the world, including the Paris Métro.

 Other important businesses included Cockerill-Sambre (steel), the chemical factories of Ernest Solvay, and the firearms maker Fabrique Nationale de Herstal.